-- the progress, timing and results of preclinical and clinical trials involving our drug candidates; - the progress of our research and development programs; - our plans or others' plans to conduct future clinical trials or research and development efforts; - the risk that final trial data may not support interim analysis of the viability of our drug candidates; - our plans and expectations regarding partnering our drug candidates: - the benefits to be derived from relationships with our collaborators; - the receipt or anticipated receipt of regulatory clearances and approvals; - estimates of the potential markets for our drug candidates; - our ability to adequately protect our intellectual property rights; - the use of proceeds from this offering; - · our estimates of future revenues and profitability; and - our estimates regarding our capital requirements, our ability to control our costs and our need for additional funding.
+- the progress, timing and results of preclinical and clinical trials involving our drug candidates; - · the progress of our research and development programs; - our plans or others' plans to conduct future clinical trials or research and development efforts; - the risk that final trial data may not support interim analysis of the viability of our drug candidates; - our plans and expectations regarding partnering our drug candidates; - · the benefits to be derived from relationships with our collaborators; - · the receipt or anticipated receipt of regulatory clearances and approvals; - estimates of the potential markets for our drug candidates; - our ability to adequately protect our intellectual property rights; - the use of proceeds from this offering; - our estimates of future revenues and profitability; - · our estimates regarding our capital requirements and our ability to control costs; and - · our need for additional funding and the period through which we anticipate our resources will sufficient to fund operations.

-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions intended to identify forward-looking statements.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "projects," "potential" and similar expressions intended to identify forward-looking statements.
 These statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 We discuss many of these risks in greater detail under the heading "Risk factors" in this prospectus supplement and in our SEC filings.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date of the document containing the applicable statement.